cjw296/carthorse/README.rst

   This will create a git tag for the computed tag based on the extracted version and push it to the specified remote.
 By default, the ``origin`` remote is used.

-  If you are using carthorse to manage tags per environment, for example, you can for existing tags to be updated as follows:
+  If you are using carthorse to manage tags per environment, for example, you can ask for existing tags to be updated as follows:

   .. code-block:: toml